rustykatz/Algo-Refresher/README.md

 # Algo-Refresher
-This repository is used to practise implementing various data structures and algorithms.
+This repository is used to practice implementing various data structures and algorithms.